core-wg/oscore/draft-ietf-core-object-security.md

 The use of COSE to protect CoAP messages as specified in this document requires an established security context.
 The method to establish the security context described in {{sec-context-est-section}} is based on a common shared secret material and key derivation function in client and server.
 EDHOC {{I-D.selander-ace-cose-ecdhe}} describes an augmented Diffie-Hellman key exchange to produce forward secret keying material and agree on crypto algorithms necessary for OSCOAP, authenticated with pre-established credentials.
 These pre-established credentials may, in turn, be provisioned using a trusted third party such as described in the OAuth-based ACE framework {{I-D.ietf-ace-oauth-authz}}.
 An OSCOAP profile of ACE is described in {{I-D.seitz-ace-oscoap-profile}}.

-For symmetric encryption it is required to have a unique IV for each message, for which the sequence numbers in the COSE message field "Partial IV" is used.
-The context IVs (Sender IV and Recipient IV) SHOULD be established between sender and recipient before the message is sent, for example using the method in {{I-D.selander-ace-cose-ecdhe}}, to avoid the overhead of sending it in each message.

 The mandatory-to-implement AEAD algorithm AES-CCM-64-64-128 is selected for broad applicability in terms of message size (2^64 blocks) and maximum no. messages (2^56-1).
-For 128 bit CCM*, use instead AES-CCM-16-64-128 {{I-D.ietf-cose-msg}}.
+Compatibility with CCM* is achieved by using the algorithm AES-CCM-16-64-128 {{I-D.ietf-cose-msg}}.

-If the recipient accepts any sequence number larger than the one previously received (less than the maximum sequence number), then the problem of sequence number synchronization is avoided.
+Most AEAD algorithms require a unique nonce for each message, for which the sequence numbers in the COSE message field "Partial IV" is used.
+If the recipient accepts any sequence number larger than the one previously received, then the problem of sequence number synchronization is avoided.
 With reliable transport it may be defined that only messages with sequence number which are equal to previous sequence number + 1 are accepted.
-The alternatives to sequence numbers have their issues: very constrained devices may not be able to support accurate time, or to generate and store large numbers of random IVs.
+The alternatives to sequence numbers have their issues: very constrained devices may not be able to support accurate time, or to generate and store large numbers of random nonces.
 The requirement to change key at counter wrap is a complication, but it also forces the user of this specification to think about implementing key renewal.

 The encrypted block options enable the sender to split large messages into protected fragments such that the receiving node can verify blocks before having received the complete message.
 In order to protect from attacks replacing fragments from a different message with the same block number between same endpoints and same resource at roughly the same time, the MAC from the message containing one block is included in the external_aad of the message containing the next block.

-The unencrypted block options allow for arbitrary proxy fragmentation operations which cannot be verified by the endpoints, but can by policy be restricted in size since the encrypted options allow for secure fragmentation of very large messages.
+The unencrypted block options allow for arbitrary proxy fragmentation operations that cannot be verified by the endpoints, but can by policy be restricted in size since the encrypted options allow for secure fragmentation of very large messages.
 A maximum message size (above which the sending endpoint fragments the message and the receiving endpoint discards the message, if complying to the policy) may be obtained as part of normal resource discovery.

 # Privacy Considerations #